hclimente/hclimente.github.io/_posts/2025-10-12-agentic-workflows.md

 Another problems come from the lack of supervised data.
 The model only has my prompt, or some positive examples.
 But not a set of negative examples.
 In particular, not negative examples that are _close_ to the positive ones.
 This makes it hard for the model to learn the fine distinctions that matter to me.

+Last, the model can't capture my _evolving_ interests.
+An interesting conversation with a colleague might make me want to read more about a topic I'd have ignored before.
+Also, my Zotero library goes back nearly a decade, adding noise to the RAG step.

 # What did I learn?

 ## Different models for different tasks